 While many of us awaken on Christmas morning to a warm home filled with laughter and excitement, many others wake up to yet another day of trying to find enough food or some sort of shelter from the cold.

 It’s sad to think about, but it’s a real problem, and one that needs to be addressed by those of us who are fortunate enough to not currently be in those situations.
-There are many situations that you can help, like the world donation scheme that many online companies do to help those to have less.
+There are many situations that you can help that many online companies do to help those to have less.

 Giving to charity is important during the holiday season and throughout the rest of the year as well.
 If you don’t have any money to give, there are still so many ways to donate to charity, whether it’s through our time or special services we can offer.